pescCDS/cdsWebserver/README.md

 application is automatically restarted.
 In other words, if you change a class and invoke "mvn compile", your changes will automatically be deployed to the running server.

-Login Credentials: when required to login, the default login is "user" / "password"
+Login Credentials: when required to login, the default login is "admin" / "admin"

 ------------------------------
 DIRECTORY SERVER DEVELOPMENT